AdrienLemaire/fandekasp.github.io/_drafts/2015-08-01-analysing-the-pomodoro-technique.md

     improvements, note down what you've learned.
   * If the task is finished within 5 min, cancel the pomodoro and start a new one for the following task.

+End of every day:

+* Completed pomodoros transferred to hard-copy archive
+* present a report with nb pomodoro / task to show effort expended: date, start time, type of activity, description of the activity, nb of pomodoros, short notes (results achieved, possible room for improvements, problems that happened)

+Cut down on interruptions:

+* **internal**: need to eat, drink, start a different task that seems urgent.
+  This is procrastination, showing problems of concentration.
+To work on this, be aware of interruptions and clearly note them down as an apostrophe.
+Then add the new task in the "Unplanned & Urgent" section, or in the "Activity inventory" with a deadline if not so urgent.
+  It's interesting to notice at the end of the day that seemingly urgent tasks aren't so important, and will be moved to the activity inventory or even deleted because they became irrelevant.
+* **exteral**: interrupted by others.
+Solutions are similar to handling internal
+  interruptions: Disable sonore alarms, tell the person that you're busy and can't be interrupted (inform effectively, negotiate quickly to reschedule the interruption, etc).
+True emergencies that cannot wait 25min are very rare.
+  People can have 10 to 15 interruptions in a single pomodoro, but if interruptions are well managed, it will decrease with time and interrupters will actually help protect the pomodoro.
+When an external interruption happens, put a dash on the sheet, apply the Inform, Negotiate and Call strategy.
+Then add the new activity in unplanned & urgent, or in the Activity inventory with a "U" and deadline if needed.
+  If a pomodoro is definitely interrupted (real emergency or human weaknesss), it should be void, even if it's about to ring, and add a dash to the pomodoro records.